Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Pasticceria Marlene

-And after a day of sliding down the slopes, the town’s vibrant apres-ski scene beckons.
+And after a day of sliding down the slopes, the town’s vibrant apres-ski scene starts.
 Local bars and pubs become lively hubs where you can share your day’s adventures over a pint or two.

 Alpe Di Gries Sella Ronda ($$$): Spacious, clean apartment with a great location.
 Exceptional facilities, perfect for a comfortable stay in Canazei